patteesolomon/KubernetesAndIngressApp/README.md

   # Instructions on how to Build/Run IOTCC

+## GOTO THE PREBUILD BRANCH IF YOU DON'T WANT TO DO MORE THAN NECESSARY.

-1. Download the latest Android Studio here link - > https://developer.android.com/studio
+1. Download/Install the latest Android Studio
+here link - > https://developer.android.com/studio
 agree to the terms and just download it.
 Extract it to the folder you want it to go.